iam-zoey/knative-serving-wasm-single-request/README.md

 ## v2
 Instead of passing the data directly into the WebAssembly module (i.e., injecting the data), this version allows the WebAssembly module to grab the input and automatically print it.

+NOTE: README file is available in each folder with all the commands.